FlowFX/flowfx.de/content/resume.md

 life.
 I wrote my first HTML in the 90s - also my first digital music scores - and started developing websites professionally with WordPress around 2010.

-2016, while living in Mexico, I picked up Python and Django in order to develop more serious web applications.
+2016, while living in Mexico, I taught pyself Python, Django, and TDD in order to develop more serious web applications.
 I got my first paid project in 2017 and have been working in the field ever since.